morrislaptop/error-tracker-adapter/README.md

 }
 ```

-For convenience, the above generic exception handler is included with the library so you can quickly get started, by simply creating it in your boostrap or similar.
+For convenience, the above generic exception handler is included with the library so you can quickly get started, by simply creating it and calling the `bootstrap()` method.

 ```php
 $tracker = new Morrislaptop\ErrorTracker\Adapter\Sentry(new Raven_Client('https://blah.com'));